MaevaTecher/varroa-host-jump/README.md

 ### Useful links and tools for running your own demographic inferences

-Additionally to the complete [manual available for `fastsimcoal2`](http://cmpg.unibe.ch/software/fastsimcoal2/man/fastsimcoal26.pdf) written by Laurent Excoffier, we found help on the active [google group forum](https://groups.google.com/forum/?nomobile=true#!forum/fastsimcoal).
-We are extremely grateful to the excellent tutorial that can be found [here](https://speciationgenomics.github.io/fastsimcoal2/), hosted on the[speciationgenomics](https://github.com/speciationgenomics) Github page by Mark Ravinet & Joana Meier.
+Additionally to the complete [manual available](http://cmpg.unibe.ch/software/fastsimcoal2/man/fastsimcoal26.pdf) for `fastsimcoal2` written by Laurent Excoffier, we found help on the active [google group forum](https://groups.google.com/forum/?nomobile=true#!forum/fastsimcoal).

+We are extremely grateful to the excellent tutorial that can be found [here](https://speciationgenomics.github.io/fastsimcoal2/), hosted on the [speciationgenomics](https://github.com/speciationgenomics) Github page by Mark Ravinet & Joana Meier.

-The SFS input for fsc26 were generated from our vcf files using the [easySFS](https://github.com/isaacovercast/easySFS) conversion scripts developped by Isaac Overcast.
+[easySFS](https://github.com/isaacovercast/easySFS) was used to generate SFS input files from our vcf files (developped by Isaac Overcast).
 For

-2D-SFS were plotted from the observed and expected SFS under each scenario model using [SFS-scripts](https://github.com/marqueda/SFS-scripts) developped by David Marques.
+[SFS-scripts](https://github.com/marqueda/SFS-scripts) were used to plot observed and expected 2D-SFS under each scenario model (developped by David Marques).

 ### Templates files in `demography` folder: